dirandad/lightcamera-openipc/L620/README.md

 A specific application is developped to manage light extension card and permite remote control.
 See [lightcam-application](https://github.com/dirandad/lightcamera-openipc/tree/main/lightcam-application)

 ## Migration Procedure

 Based on all previous analysis, here is presented the full and detailled migration procedure from Steinel Firmware of 20220712 to a configured and customed OpenIPC firmware (tested with 2.2.12.26).

-This migration is based on [Coupler](https://github.com/OpenIPC/coupler) method, but customised.
-Coupler is a project that generate specific OpenIPC package that can be used to migrate to OpenIPC using original vendor firmware update solution.
-In this case, the camera are base on XiongMai firmware and these cameras can be updated using XM DeviceManager software.
-Coupler provide package for these camera.
-We will manually do a specific package for Steinel L620

-But Coupler firmware package include Lite version of OpenIPC and this version does not include Wifi card driver rtl8188fu.
-It will then be needed to migrate to ultimate version to get it work.
+This migration was first based on [Coupler](https://github.com/OpenIPC/coupler) method, but as a better option, migration is now based on ```ipctool upgrade``` function that will use a specific bundle that we will create in the next step.

 ### 0. Prerequisites